odoo/documentation/content/applications/sales/point_of_sale/advanced_pricing_features/seasonal_discount.rst

 .. image:: media/seasonal_discount02.png
     :align: center

-You can set several criterias to use a specific price: periods, min. quantity (meet a minimum ordered quantity and get a price break), etc.
+You can set several criteria to use a specific price: periods, min. quantity (meet a minimum ordered quantity and get a price break), etc.
 You can also chose to only apply that pricelist on specific products or on the whole range.